x157/x157.github.io/UE5/CommonUI/index.md

 You create a Base UI Widget, for example in your `PlayerController`, which is the one and only widget you explicitly `Add to Viewport`.
-All other widgets then get pushed onto different layers of the Base UI.

 **DO NOT add other widgets directly to the viewport**.